Musashino, Tokyo: Climate

-Musashino has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Musashino has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Musashino is 14.5 °C. The average annual rainfall is 1647 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.0 °C, and lowest in January, at around 3.1 °C.

 Demographics

-Per Japanese census data, the population of Musashino increased rapidly in the 1950s and 1960s, but has remained relatively constant for the past 40 years.
+Per Japanese census data, the population of Musashino increased rapidly in the 1950s and 1960s, but has remained relatively constant over the past 50 years.

 History

 The area of present-day Musashino was part of ancient Musashi Province.
 In the post-Meiji Restoration cadastral reform of July 22, 1878, the area became part of Kitatama District in Kanagawa Prefecture.
 The village of Musashino was created on April 1, 1889 with the establishment of modern municipalities law.
 Kitatama District was transferred to the administrative control of Tokyo Metropolis on April 1, 1893.
 Musashino was elevated to town status in 1928.
 Nakajima Aircraft Company had an aircraft engine plant in Musashino, which became a target for American bombers in World War II.
 Musashino was elevated to city status on November 3, 1947.